elyor04/video-recorder-py/installation/LINUX.md

 ## To install required libraries

-Open you termina and go to home directory
+Open your terminal and go to home directory
 ```
 cd ~
 ```